Strep A cases in your area as hundreds of infections reported across UK

 No 10 said the NHS was prepared and the government was not aware of any current shortage of the antibiotic amoxicillin, which is used to treat bacterial infection.

-Asked about the recent rise in cases, the prime minister’s official spokesman said: “We are seeing a higher number of cases of Group A strep this year compared to usual.
+Asked about the recent rise in cases, the prime minister’s official spokesperson said: “We are seeing a higher number of cases of Group A strep this year compared to usual.

 “The bacteria we know causes a mild infection which is easily treated with antibiotics and in rare circumstances it can get into the bloodstream and cause serious illness.